vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 - The vSphere administrator provisions a large Linux VM and sends them the IP address.
 - The user installs Docker, patches the OS, configures in-guest network and storage virtualization, secures the guest, isolates the containers, packages the containers efficiently, and manages upgrades and downtime.

-In this scenario, what vSphere administrator has provided is similar to a nested hypervisor that they have to manage and which is opaque to them.
-If you scale that up to one large Linux VM per tenant, you end up creating a large distributed silo for containers.
+In this scenario, what the vSphere administrator has provided is similar to a nested hypervisor, that is opaque and that they have to manage.
+If they scale that up to one large Linux VM per tenant, they end up creating a large distributed silo for containers.

 **Scenario 2: vSphere Integrated Containers**